 What Is A Go-To-Market (GTM) Strategy?

-A go-to-market strategy is a stepwise plan that companies create to ensure the successful launch of a new product or service.
+A go-to-market model refers to a stepwise plan companies create to ensure the successful launch of a new product or service, enabling them to penetrate the market effectively.
 Ideally, a GTM has three key aspects-

 - Identifying the target audience